 What is minimalist training?
 Minimalist training is simply a concept of doing less but achieving great results; it’s focusing on the basics of fitness.

 Minimalist training is characterized by simplicity as it involves minimal equipment, time, space, and still helps you achieve results that make you look and feel your best.

 First, let’s get something straight: moves like curls, squats, and lunges are considered “basics” not because they’re boring, but because they’re super effective.
 These so-called “simple” moves are some of the best strength training moves around to tone your muscles and sculpt a leaner, stronger figure.
 They’re also the building blocks of countless other exercises—think squat jumps, side planks, and more—so once you’ve mastered the basics, you’re able to perform dozens of other exercises with more efficiency.

-If you haven’t worked out in a while, getting back to basics can help you ease back into a fitness routine.
+When you’re working to get back in shape, getting back to basics can help you ease back into a fitness routine.
 But even if you workout constantly, it’s nice to brush up on the basic movements you may not have practiced in a while.
-So while mixing up your fitness routine is definitely a good idea, it’s also important brush up on what we know works by reacquainting yourself with these essential moves.
+So while mixing up your fitness routine is definitely a good idea, it’s also important to brush up on what we know works by reacquainting yourself with these essential moves.

 Related: The 3 Metabolic Body Types Explained

 This 20-minute strength training routine contains some of these building blocks of fitness: squats, lunges, planks, push-ups, and more.
 It’s a quick, total-body workout that utilizes all the major muscle groups through basic movements needed to build strength.
 You’ll need a set of dumbbells (8 to 12 pounds, depending on your fitness level) and a mat or a soft surface.
 Here’s how it works: